Ericsson/codechecker/docs/web/authentication.md

       * `user_emails_url`

-          The URL is used for making requests for emails associated with github account.
+          `GitHub` specific field to make requests for emails associated with github account.

-          This field only in relevant for github in current implementation.
+      * `user_groups_url`

+          `Microsoft` specific field to request security groups that the user is member of.

       * `scope`